bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:46:19

-Yeah, and I guess, yeah, in the CoinJoin protocol, Hugh, you'd say this is a CoinJoin protocol that is compatible with silent payments, and then just everybody signs this stuff so nobody knows if there's actually a silent payment.
+Yeah, and I guess, yeah, in the CoinJoin protocol, you'd say this is a CoinJoin protocol that is compatible with silent payments, and then just everybody signs this stuff so nobody knows if there's actually a silent payment.
-So even if I were to look at, you know, I'm the NSA, I know every silent payment address out there because I watch the internet, I still could not like go back and see if it matches any of them.
+So even if I were to look at, I'm the NSA, I know every silent payment address out there because I watch the internet, I still could not like go back and see if it matches any of them.

 Speaker 0: 00:46:40

 Correct.
-I think that's a really cool part where it's kind of, it feels kind of magical where, So in order to coordinate with these other participants in a coin join, you would need to give them the public key that you want them to do this ECDH with.
+I think that's a really cool part where it's kind of, it feels kind of magical.
+So in order to coordinate with these other participants in a coin join, you would need to give them the public key that you want them to do this ECDH with.
 And as soon as they have that public key, well, they kind of know who you're trying to pay.
 They know what silent payment address it is.
 So the fact that you can, one, blind that public key, have them do an ECDH with it where they don't know what they're actually doing ECDH on, and then also have them give you a proof that they did it correctly for the thing that they didn't even know.
 It's pretty cool.
 And when you look at the math, it's not even really moon math.
 It's quite simple.
-And, you know, if people are interested in digging into it more, this came up, this idea of formalizing the discrete log equivalency proof came up in the PSBT BIP draft that we're working on.
+And, if people are interested in digging into it more, this idea of formalizing the discrete log equivalency proof came up in the PSBT BIP draft that we're working on.
 And then I think now it's gonna be its own BIP where someone suggested, hey, this discrete log equivalency stuff seems generally useful.
 We should probably have a separate BIP for it.